-While they’re not as common today as they once were, traveller’s cheques do still exist.
-Traveller’s cheques were very useful back when ATMs were few and far between but now that ATMs are common in Singapore and most of the world, it’s becoming more difficult to find a place to cash your traveller’s cheque.
+While they’re not as common today as they once were, traveller’s checks do still exist.
+Traveller’s checks were very useful back when ATMs were few and far between but now that ATMs are common in Singapore and most of the world, it’s becoming more difficult to find a place to cash your traveller’s check.
 Also, the exchange rates you’ll receive are not favourable.

-The updated version of a traveller’s cheque is a prepaid debit card.
+The updated version of a traveller’s check is a prepaid debit card.
 A prepaid debit card or your own debit card is the most common way to get cash in Singapore today.
-If you have the option, it’s best not to bother with traveller’s cheques.
+If you have the option, it’s best not to bother with traveller’s checks.

 The most commonly accepted credit and debit cards in Singapore are Visa, MasterCard and UnionPay (popular in China).
 In larger cities and tourist destinations, you should have no problem using these credit or debit cards.
 However, it’s always a good idea to have enough cash on you to get you through the day, but not so much that you would be in trouble if it were lost or stolen.

 In Singapore, restaurants, supermarkets and shopping plazas often require a S$20 minimum purchase for use of credit or debit cards.
 Taxis may also charge a 10% fee for payment by debit or credit card.